ubuntu/ubuntu-project-docs/docs/reference/exception-KernelUpdates.rst

    contained patches (on best can do base).
 #.
 Fixes to drivers which are not upstream are accepted directly if they
    fall into the first two categories.
-#. *$DEITY* intervention.
-Might happen, but very very rarely and will
-   not be explainable.

 .. _how_does_the_process_work: